Rachel Paulose

-Rachel Kunjummen Paulose (born March 12, 1973, Kerala, India) is an American attorney.
+Rachel Kunjummen Paulose (born March 12, 1973) is an American attorney.
 She was nominated by President George W. Bush and unanimously confirmed by the United States Senate to serve as a United States Attorney.
-She was the youngest person and the first woman to lead the District of Minnesota.
+She was the youngest person and the first woman to lead the District of Minnesota and the first Indian American woman to be nominated by a president and confirmed by the Senate for any federal position.

-Early life
+Early life and education

 Paulose's parents are Joseph, buildings and grounds superintendent for the Hopkins, Minnesota school district, and Lucy, a software engineer.
 She had one younger sister, Elizabeth Goulette, who died in 2019.
+She is of Malayali descent.

-In 1994, she earned a B.A. (summa cum laude) from the University of Minnesota where she was Phi Beta Kappa and a Harry S. Truman Scholar.
+In 1994, she earned a B.A., summa cum laude, from the University of Minnesota where she was Phi Beta Kappa and a Harry S. Truman Scholar.
 She earned national recognition and honors as the Chair of the Student Representatives to the Board of Regents.
 She also served as the Commencement Speaker at the University of Minnesota.

 She earned her J.D. from the Yale Law School, where she was a Coker Fellow.